 We settle into Hayfield Manor, exploring the restaurant and cozy corners where deliciously graceful afternoon teas are served.
 We also look longingly at the spa, but with only 36 hours in Cork, we sadly don’t have time to indulge.

 It’s okay, though, because Cork has enough to entertain us that we don’t miss it too much.
-We walk from the hotel into the city, heading straight for the English Market.
+We start our 36 hours in Cork by walking from the hotel into the city, heading straight for the English Market.

 Eventually we make our way upstairs to a balcony overlooking the stalls.
 Farmgate Cafe has come highly recommended, and we have local fish and salads for lunch as the market activity buzzes below.